Relintai/pandemonium_engine_docs/usage/math/vector_math.md

 More information
 ~~~~~~~~~~~~~~~~

-For more information on using vector math in Godot, see the following articles:
+For more information on using vector math in Pandemonium, see the following articles:

 - `doc_vectors_advanced`
 - `doc_matrices_and_transforms`